DarrelASandbox/playground-go/chris_james/04-q-n-a/README.md

 Pedro on the Gopher Slack asks

 > If I’m creating an error like `fmt.Errorf("%s must be foo, got %s", bar, baz)`, is there a way to test equality without comparing the string value?

+- **Tips**:
+  - If you find yourself testing for multiple error conditions don't fall in to the trap of comparing the error messages.